violinadoley/Assamese-GEC-using-Tensor2Tensor/README.md

 This repository provides a collection of datasets and scripts for training Assamese Grammar Error Correction models.
 It contains raw data, preprocessed datasets, and scripts for various stages of dataset creation, preparation, and training.

+## Methodology

+The goal of this project is to train a grammar error correction (GEC) model for Assamese using Tensor2Tensor.
+The methodology follows these steps:

+1. **Dataset Creation**: We start with a set of correct Assamese sentences.
+Errors are inserted using a rule-based approach to simulate grammatical mistakes.
+These incorrect sentences are then paired with their corresponding correct sentences to form a dataset suitable for supervised learning.

+2. **POS Tagging**: Part-of-speech tagging is performed on the sentences to provide linguistic information that helps in identifying where and how errors should be inserted.
+This makes the process of error insertion more targeted and linguistically informed.

+3. **Data Preparation**: The dataset is split into `source.txt` and `target.txt` files, where the `source.txt` contains incorrect sentences (inputs) and the `target.txt` contains the corresponding correct sentences (targets).
+These files are essential for training and evaluation.

+4. **Training**: A Tensor2Tensor-based model is used for training the GEC model.
+We define a custom problem (`grammar_problem.py`) to process and prepare the dataset.
+The training data is converted into TensorFlow records (TFRecords) and used for model training.

+5. **Evaluation**: The trained model is evaluated on a test dataset using metrics such as ROUGE and F1 score to assess its performance in grammar correction.

 ## Directory Structure

 The repository is organized into the following folders and files: